redidizzy/alphablog/README.md

+# README

 This is a simple blog i've made using Ruby on Rails by following this course :  https://www.udemy.com/course/the-complete-ruby-on-rails-developer-course

-You can check the final result here : https://redi-alphablog.herokuapp.com/articles/1
+You can check the final result here : https://redi-alphablog.herokuapp.com

 Admin credentials :